Jesdah/Mine-sweeper/README.md

 ![screenshot of the site on different devices](/assets/images/am-i-responsive.png)
-# welcome to MineSweeper!
+# Welcome to MineSweeper!
 ## This is an app for those who whant to train thier cognitive ability.
-minesweeper is a game for people of all ages, here you can train your cognitive skills or just pass the time, maybe before the next meeting.
+Minesweeper is a game for people of all ages, here you can train your cognitive skills or just pass the time, maybe before the next meeting.
 ### Start Heading.
 ![screenshot of the navbar](/assets/images/navbar.png)
 * The title should make it clear to the user which game he or she is playing, as well as give an aesthetic expression.